damian0815/compel/README.md

 # compel
-A prompting enhancement library for transformers-type text embedding systems, by @damian0815.
+A text prompt weighting and blending library for transformers-type text embedding systems, by @damian0815.

+With a flexible and intuitive syntax, you can re-weight different parts of a prompt string and thus re-weight the different parts of the embeddning tensor produced from the string.

+Tested and developed against Hugging Face's `StableDiffusionPipeline` but it should work with any diffsers-based system that uses an `Tokenizer` and a `Text Encoder` of some kind.

 Adapted from the InvokeAI prompting code (also by @damian0815).
 For now, the syntax is fully documented [here](https://invoke-ai.github.io/InvokeAI/features/PROMPTS/).